-To learn about diagnostic tasks, see Chapter 7, "Diagnostics," on page 61.
+To learn about diagnostic tasks, see Chapter 7, "Diagnostics," on page 65.

-AIX AIX users Important: To avoid host reboots and downtime when using the EC configuration command when using the PC configuration command ( xiv_fc_admin -C ), it is recommended to always use the latest AIX TL update and service pack (SP) on the host.
+Important: To avoid host reboots and downtime when using the FC configuration command (xiv_fc_admin -C), it is recommended to always use the latest AIX TL update and service pack (SP) on the host.
 The latest AIX updates have native support for the XIV storage system.
 For more information, refer to the release notes.